-The share of non-single family detached units is highest in the areas highlighted on the map (25% +).
-Missing middle housing options are concentrated in this small area and should be expanded in other areas of the city.
+CITYWIDE: 16% The share of non-single family detached units is highest middle housing options are concentrated in this small areas.
+These areas should be targeted for revitalization area and should be expanded in other areas of the city. and economic assistance programs.

-HOMEOWNERSHIP RATECITYWIDE: 74%
+HOMEOWNERSHIP RATE CITYWIDE: 74%

-Homeownership is lowest in the areas highlighted on the map (less than 60%).
-Efforts should be made to enhance opportunities for homeownership in these areas, through new housing and assistance programs.
+the map (less than 60%).
+Efforts should be made to

-POVERTY RATE CITYWIDE: 16%
+POVERTY RATE